-As part of the screening process, adult applicants must complete an online background check with Verified Volunteers.
-Cost to applicant: $12.
+As part of the screening process, adult applicants must complete an online background check with Sterling Volunteers.
+Cost to applicant: $12.50.
+Financial aid is available.
 A link will be provided after successful reference checks.

 Benefits of Volunteering

-- Exploration in new fields of interest and renewal of old skills.
+- Exploration in new fields of interest and renewal of former skills

 - Satisfaction of helping others – the opportunity to MAKE A DIFFERENCE!

-All new volunteers must submit an application and meet with Volunteer Services before signing up for training.
-New volunteers are required to attend an Orientation session.
-Orientation is a tour of the museum and review of the policies and procedures for volunteering and guest interactions.
+All new volunteers must submit an application, interview, and be accepted as a volunteer before attending training.
+New volunteers are required to attend an orientation session, to review the policies and procedures for volunteering and guest interactions.